section-engineering-education/engineering-education/content/articles/todolist-with-svelte-and-firebase/index.md

 We do 2 important things in this file:

-1. We initialize Firebase with our config variables.
+1. We initialize Firebase with our configuration variables.
 2. We export all the utility functions we'll be using in the components.

 - The `signInWithGoogle` and `logOut` function do exactly what their names imply.